-2. Reflective learning blog 1 (33%)
+2. Reflective learning blog 1.
+MONDAY, week 8 (33%)

-This document should be your account of what you have learned during the 2-7 weeks of class (i.e., from when course readings and discussions begin).
+This document should be your account of what you have learned during the first SIX weeks of class.
 You should refer to the concepts, literature and data discussed, and the readings.
 There should be one entry that covers each week of teaching and the themes we covered.
 A good grade will require more than description; you should reflect analytically on how your thinking has (or has not) changed, what you were most challenged by, and if you have followed up with any additional reading.
 Three points are allocated for addressing the international and transnational dimensions of violence against women.
 There are no strict word limits, but you should aim for around 6 pages, double spaced.
 References to the readings are expected.
 You are strongly encouraged to keep this blog weekly, so that you do not end up trying to reconstruct it retrospectively.

-3. Reading reflection (5%)
+3. Reading reflection.
+FRIDAY, WEEK 12 (5%)

-You will choose ONE of the readings from weeks marked with a \ and listed in Canvas to write a 200-250 words reflection on its content.
+You will choose ONE of the readings from weeks marked with a for weeks 9, 10 or 12 and write a 200-250 words reflection on its content.
 You should demonstrate that you have completed the reading and include what you gained from it and/or what you were most challenged by.
 You should focus on the argument in the reading and avoid framing this in terms of what you 'like' or 'dislike'.
 Instead, you should critically analyze the perspective and evidence presented in the reading.

-4. Analysis of a media report about violence against women (20%)
+4. Analysis of a media report about violence against women, WEEK 14 (25%)